leongrdic/php-entity/README.md

 #### Return
 Returns `true` if the hashes match, or `false` if they don't (or the entity class doesn't use hashes).

-If the entity can't be found, an `EntityNotFoundException` is thrown.
+If the entity can't be found, an `\Le\EntityNotFoundException` is thrown.

 ### `find($conditions, $additional, $return_objects)`
 #### Parameters